Introduction

 The History tab shows the full Windows Update history across all your devices, including updates installed outside of Level.

-This view pulls from Windows' own update history, so it reflects everything installed on each device regardless of source (Level, Windows Update, WSUS, Intune, etc.).
+Windows: Pulls from Windows Update history.
+Reflects everything installed on the device regardless of source (Level, Windows Update, WSUS, Intune, etc.).

 Use Filters and Columns to narrow or adjust the view.
 Search by update name or KB number using the search bar.